-The higher differences in turnover and nestedness components of both taxonomic and phylogenetic diversity was found among Apa stream in Paraguay Basin and other streams from both Paraná and Paraguay basin.
-Accordingly to our analysis of homogeinety of variances of components of beta diversity, Both the turnover and nestedness components of phylogenetic and taxonomic beta diversity showed similar inside each basin (Figure 1), with Paraguay streams presenting a taxonomic and phylogenetic composition only a slightly more variable than the streams in Paraná basin.
-Therefore, we reject the hypothesis that Paraguay basin would present a significant more variable fish fauna than the streams of Paraná.
+The higher differences in turnover and nestedness components of both taxonomic and phylogenetic diversity were found among Apa streams in Paraguay Basin and other streams from both Paraná and Paraguay basin.
+Accordingly to our analysis of homogeneity of variances of components of beta diversity showed a similar variation in both turnover and nestedness components inside each basin (Figure 1), with Paraguay streams presenting a taxonomic and phylogenetic composition slightly more variable than the streams in Paraná basin.
+Therefore, we reject the hypothesis that Paraguay basin would present a significant more variable fish fauna than the Paraná headwater streams, despite the differences in slopes.

 Discussion

 Our findings showed that the variation among headwater streams are determined by a combination of environmental and biogeographic factors associated with each basin.
 These factors act in different ways on the distribution of species and lineages among streams of Paraná and Paraguay basin.
 Our work complements what was already known about headwater stream fish communities in this region (14,22) (Súarez et al, 2007; Valério et al. 2011) by depicting the environmental factors that also act in the determination of phylogenetic variation of stream fish communities.
-We also showed, for the first time, that, despite Paraguay headwater streams be present in a more homogeneous region than Paraguay headwater streams, the second do not presented a significant difference in the variation of phylogenetic and taxonomic composition of fish communities, as was believed (14) (Valério et al).
+We also showed, for the first time, that, despite Paraguay headwater streams are located in a more homogeneous region than Paraguay headwater streams, the second do not presented a significant difference in the variation of phylogenetic and taxonomic composition of fish communities, as it was believed (14) (Valério et al).

-By depicting beta-diversity into its turnover and nestedness component we showed that some environmental factors act mainly by promoting species replacement (among basin and water velocity) and other by sorting a subset of lineages that are tolerant to the environmental characteristics of streams (pH).
+By depicting beta-diversity into its turnover and nestedness components we showed that some environmental factors act mainly by promoting species replacement (among basin and water velocity) and other by selecting only a subset of lineages that are tolerant to the environmental characteristics of streams (pH).
 Streams with high pH values host the small subset of species and lineages.
-For example, the greater difference in phylogenetic nestedness was found among Buriti and Apa streams, while Buriti host species from different families (Characidae, Heptapteridae, Cichlidae, Loricariidae), Apa stream host only one family (Characidae – represented by A.marionae), evidencing a process of phylogenetic habitat filtering (6).
-Our analysis evidenced that that species sorting is the possible mechanism acting on the assembly of these communities ()(15), since the water velocity act as an important factor determining the lineages replacement along the streams.
+For example, the greater difference in phylogenetic nestedness was found among Buriti and Apa streams.
+While Buriti host species from different families (Characidae, Heptapteridae, Cichlidae, Loricariidae), Apa stream host only one family (Characidae – represented by A.marionae).
+These patterns evidence a process of phylogenetic habitat filtering (6) acting on headwater streams.
+Our analysis also evidenced that species sorting is the possible mechanism acting on the assembly of these communities (15), since the water velocity act as an important factor determining the lineages replacement along the streams.
 This phylogenetic turnover can be associated mainly with a niche adequacy of species.

 We reinforce the difference among fish fauna presented among the two basins (14,22), but evidencing that this variation is mainly due to species replacement among the basins, confirming the effect of the endemism of fish fauna presented in the Paraná basin due to Sete Quedas fall in differentiate the fish fauna of these two basins.
-We advanced the knowledge by showing that these differences was also accompanied by clade differences that occupy the two basins, indicating that each Basin hosts a different set of evolutionary history that is mainly result from different biogeographical history during its formation (Brea and Zucol, XXXX).
+We advanced the knowledge by showing that these differences is also accompanied by clade differences that occupy the two basins, indicating that each Basin hosts a different set of evolutionary history that is mainly result from different biogeographical history during its formation (Brea and Zucol, XXXX).